NimnaKs/Code-Challenge-1-BackEnd/README.md

   -**Enter SQL Script:**

-    -Execute the SQL script provided in the SQL folder to initialize the database.
+    Execute the SQL script provided in the SQL folder to initialize the database.

   -**Database Configuration:**

-    - Configure your database username and password in the context.xml configuration file.
+    Configure your database username and password in the context.xml configuration file.

   -**Start the Application:**

-    - Deploy the application on your Java EE server.
+    Deploy the application on your Java EE server.

   -**Access the API:**

-    - The API will be accessible at http://localhost:your-port/api.
+    The API will be accessible at http://localhost:your-port/api.

 -**Note:**

-- Ensure you have Java and Java EE installed.
+Ensure you have Java and Java EE installed.
-- Adjust the database configuration based on your setup.
+Adjust the database configuration based on your setup.
-- Now you should have the backend up and running locally.
+Now you should have the backend up and running locally.
 For any additional details, refer to the provided documentation.

 ## Project Structure